-Recommendations for Future Work: KCC has not replaced or added new wells to the Nikkel-Epps investigation.
+Recommendations for Future Work: KCC has not replaced or added new wells to the Nikkel-Epps investigation, but hopes to put out for bid and drilling package near the end of 2020.
 Without the northern monitoring wells, the site is currently hard to interpret in regards to chloride migration.
-The Ratslaff domestic well has tested over 1,000 ppm the last few years (not used for drinking purposes).
+The Ratslaff domestic well has tested over 1,000 ppm the last few years.
+(Not used for drinking purposes.)
 For these reasons, the Nikkel-Epps Site is now higher on the priority list.
-Evidence suggests that the main brine plume has a source(s) in section 7 up gradient to the site.
 Currently there is no delineation to the north or down gradient south of the site.
 At the minimum, five wells are recommended to be installed as a Phase II study, which will enable the KCC to devise a suitable remediation plan if feasible and assist the Ratslaff homestead in finding a new water source.
 There are other domestic and irrigation wells in the next section south of the site which could be affected in the future.